 The default command line shell for FreeBSD is

-tcsh, but DigitalOcean Droplets running FreeBSD use
+tcsh, but some virtual private servers running FreeBSD use another shell (such as

-sh by default.
+sh) by default.
 If you’d like to set

 tcsh as your freebsd user’s default shell, run the following command: